cncf/toc/process/archiving.md

 ## Reactivating an Archived Project

-Any project can be reactivated into CNCF by following the normal project [proposal](https://github.com/cncf/toc/blob/master/process/project_proposals.adoc) and [sandbox](https://github.com/cncf/toc/blob/master/process/sandbox.md) process.
+Any project can be reactivated into CNCF by following the normal project [proposal](https://github.com/cncf/toc/blob/master/process/project_proposals.adoc) and/or [sandbox](https://github.com/cncf/toc/blob/master/process/sandbox.md) process.